 Wadhurst also offers Churches of various denominations within a good and strong community.
 From a social point of view there are many choices to be made from Period Inns, Gastro Pubs, Restaurants, Cafés, an Art Gallery and many other Societies and Clubs.

-From a shopping perspective there can be found a very good and newly opened local supermarket, a family run butcher’s, greengrocer, chemist, delicatessen, two banks, a high quality gift shop and ladies outfitters, an excellent library and very well stocked and traditional Post Office and Book shop.
+From a shopping perspective there can be found a very good and newly opened local supermarket with Post Office, a family run butcher’s, chemist, delicatessen, a high quality gift shop and ladies outfitters, an excellent library and Book shop.

 Wadhurst also benefits from a very good local Doctor’s Practice and Dentist.
 There is an excellent choice of education and care from Nurseries and Primary Schools through to Secondary schools, for both boys and girls, in the private and state sector.
 Nearby leisure facilities include tennis, an excellent children’s playground and a Community sports centre.